Last Updated on 08/16/20 by quiltripping

 Where spices and slaves were once the major currency, today it is the mighty tourist dollar (or pound or euro) that keeps the shops going and the sales pitches flying.
 And the streets were lined with one shop after another, all vying for our attention.

-It was the last day of our vacation in Africa, and I was on the hunt for unique souvenirs and gifts to take home.
+It was the last day of our vacation in Africa, and I was still looking for special souvenirs and gifts to take home.
 But after walking a few blocks through the maze like alleys it became clear that most of the vendors were all selling pretty much the same goods – mass produced African themed paintings, wooden masks, fabric bags, beaded necklaces and other paraphernalia that was probably all made in China or Vietnam.
 We had seen at all these same tourist trappings at the road side vendors throughout our tour of Kenya and Tanzania.

 I was looking for something more unique – something distinctly Zanzibarish.
 Eventually, after learning to ignore the persistent used-car-salesman-like mantras and looking past the kitsch, I discovered a few jewels of quality craftsmanship.